simeonnnabue/create-VM/README.md

 <h2>Configuration Steps</h2>

-<h3>Step 1: Create Azure Account</h3>
+<h3>Step 1: Create Free Azure Account</h3>

 Create an Azure account [here](https://azure.microsoft.com/en-us/free/).
 - Select Start Free
 - Follow the prompt to create the account.
-- You will need to put in your credit card information but you will get $200 worth of Azure credit and will have 30 days to use those credits.
-You will not be charged until then.
+- you will get $200 worth of free Azure credit and will have 30 days to use those credits. after the credits run out you can be charged, so keep an eye on them
-- Finish prompt, click Go to Azure Portal and you are ready to start with Azure!
+- Finish prompt, click Go to Azure Portal and you are ready to begin using Azure!
-- You may also go to [portal.azure.com](https://www.portal.azure.com) to start

 <p align="center">